yggdrasil-network/yggdrasil-network.github.io/faq.md

 Yes, Yggdrasil should not interfere with existing VPNs.
 VPN traffic can be sent while using Yggdrasil.

-### Does Yggdrasil work with networks like i2p and TOR?
+### Does Yggdrasil work with networks like Tor or I2P?

 Yggdrasil can peer over Tor or I2P.
 See [/public-peers/tree/master/other](https://github.com/yggdrasil-network/public-peers/tree/master/other) for public peers.